 The First Digital Mobile Phone

-Nokia Mobile Phones arrive in the Market
+Nokia Mobile Phones Arrive on the Market

-That very year, in 1992, Nokia gave the market the world’s first mass produced GSM phone, the Nokia 1011.
+That very year, in 1992, Nokia gave the market the world’s first mass-produced GSM phone, the Nokia 1011.

 The cell phone was crucial in creating a space for Nokia in the mobile market.
 The first phone of its kind, it kicked off an incredible streak of Nokia mobile phones that would take over the cell phone market for years to come.